nobuyuki83/Physics-based_Animation_2021S/README.md

   - Maximum 1 count for 1 lecture, 5 counts for entire course
   - Starting from the second lecture
   - Tell me your student ID & name when asking questions
-  - The students who don't want to speak in English can write the question in English in the chat (the instructor will pick it up and ask the name & ID)
+  - The students who don't want to speak in English can write the question in English in the ZOOM chat (the instructor will pick it up and ask the ID & name)
 - 80% small assignemnts
   - see below